CodeNerve/CodeInterview-Practice/Array And Strings/README.md

 **6. Perform a basic string compression using the counts of repeated characters.
 If the "compressed" string would not become smaller than the original string, then return the original string.**

 **7. Rotate NxN matrix 90 degrees (in place)**

+**8. Write an algorithm such that if an element in a MxN matrix is zero, its entire row and column is set to zero**